up42/docs/source/going-further/using-download-block.rst

 The Data Format and Type Conversion block
 -----------------------------------------

-The :ref:`Data Format and Type Conversion <data-format-type-conversion-block>` allows you to generate a ``GTiff`` product out of a DIMAP download block.
+The :ref:`Data Format and Type Conversion <data-format-type-conversion-block>` allows you to generate a ``GeoTIFF`` product out of a DIMAP download block.

-If you make use of the default parameters only the multispectral bands of the product will be used and included in the ``GTiff`` output of the block.
+If you make use of the default parameters only the multispectral bands of the product will be used and included in the ``GeoTIFF`` output of the block.
 If you want to obtain the pansharpened product **only** you can set the ``ms`` parameter to ``false`` and the ``pan`` parameter to ``true``.

-For example, to convert a :ref:`SPOT DIMAP download <spot-dimap-block>` to a panchromatic ``GTiff`` use:
+For example, to convert a :ref:`SPOT DIMAP download <spot-dimap-block>` to a panchromatic ``GeoTIFF`` use:

 .. code-block:: javascript